danieleds/Asus-Zenbook-Ambient-Light-Sensor-Controller/README.md

 ---------------
 If als-controller isn't working, a possible cause is that the driver can't see the sensor.
 Try setting the boot option `acpi_osi='!Windows 2012'` (e.g. at the end of GRUB_CMDLINE_LINUX_DEFAULT in /etc/default/grub) and then reboot.

+In addition, you can check als-controller logs with `cat /var/log/syslog | grep als-controller`.

 Thanks
 ------
  * Diego - https://github.com/Voskot